jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     git commit -am \
     'add test_catching_module_not_found_error_in_tests'

+:ref:`ModuleNotFoundError<what causes ModuleNotFoundError?>` is :ref:`raised<how to raise an Exception>` when I try to import a :ref:`module<what is a module?>` that does NOT exist.

 ----

 *********************************************************************************
 test_catching_name_error_in_tests
 *********************************************************************************

-NameError_ is raised when I use a name that is not defined in the file_ I am working in.
+NameError_ is :ref:`raised<how to raise an Exception>` when I try to use a name that is not defined in the file_ I am working in.

 ----